Viktor Bed: 2010s

-In 2010, Victor Bed defended his dissertation and earned a Doctor of Theological Sciences from the Uzhgorod Ukrainian Theological Academy (UOC)..
+In 2010, Victor Bed defended his dissertation and earned a Doctor of Theological Sciences from the Uzhgorod Ukrainian Theological Academy (UOC).

 On 20 March, with the blessing of Metropolitan Volodymyr (Sabodan), he took monastic vows in Thessaloniki, Greece, becoming an Archimandrite; this was later disputed by the Moscow Patriarchate.

 In 2011, he earned a Doctor of Laws and was appointed Commissioner of the Ukrainian Orthodox Church for Higher Education and Science, participating in efforts to recognize spiritual academic degrees at the state level.

 On 23 December 2014 the Holy Synod of the UOC‑MP (Moscow Patriarchate) decided to forbid Archimandrite Viktor (Bedya) from “sacred acts” and dissolved the Uzhhorod Ukrainian Theological Academy.
 Reasons given included allegations that Bed had misled church authorities as to where he had been tonsured.

 After leaving the staff of the Metropolitan of the Orthodox Church of Hellas, Archimandrite Victor (Bed) was admitted to the clergy of the Ukrainian Autocephalous Orthodox Church and appointed administrator of the Carpathian Diocese.

 On 14 August 2015, he was ordained a bishop of Mukachevo and Carpathian and appointed to the UAOC Diocese.

 He was active in the movement for Ukrainian ecclesiastical autocephaly, signing a 2018 appeal to Ecumenical Patriarch Bartholomew I and participating in the unification council at St. Sophia Cathedral on 15 December 2018, which established the local Autocephalous Orthodox Church of Ukraine.

 Further education

-Without leaving the work, Bed continues to study and receive several higher education at educational qualification levels: Master of Finance (2002), Master of Psychology (2002), Master of Theology (Higher Spiritual Education, 2005) and Master of theology, Teacher of Higher Education (2010).
+Without leaving his work, Bed continued to study and received several higher education qualifications at the following levels: Master of Finance (2002), Master of Psychology (2002), Master of Theology (Higher Spiritual Education, 2005) and Master of theology, Teacher of Higher Education (2010).